History of the Fellowship

 - Top Priority Applicants: Be a Washington and Lee first-, second- or third-year student who is a resident of Washington D.C., metropolitan area

-- Second Priority Applicants: Engaged in a summer experience in the Washington D.C., metropolitan area
+- Second Priority Applicants: Law school and undergraduate students engaged in a summer experience in the Washington D.C., metropolitan area

 - All Applicants must be in good academic standing, and